Phoenix3214/snake/README.md

 # Checklist
 Things I plan to add to the code:

-	‣ A settings panel for the user,					(I know how) possible variables they could change:
+	‣ A settings panel for the user, possible variables they could change:

 		‣ Game speed.
 		‣ Number of columns.
 		‣ Number of rows.
 		‣ Tile size.
 		‣ Colors.
-(Maybe)

 	‣ Use an icon for the apple.
-(I know how)
 	‣ Draw only what is needed to the canvas.
-(I know how) ‣ A 'playerBot' which is described above.
-(I don't know how) ‣ Make an implementation in Java.
-(Maybe)
+	‣ A 'playerBot' which is described above.

-Things I have already added:

-	‣ Improved user-input to feel more responsive.
-	‣ Made a 'rainbow mode', which draws the snake rainbow colored.
-	‣ Simpler code from the original two years ago.
-	‣ Removed sound effects.
-Ew.
-	‣ Styled it a little better.
-	‣ Improved page formatting.
-	‣ Added instructions.
-	‣ A cool font.
-	‣ Multiple death messages.
+	‣ Make an implementation in Java.

 This entire document is subject to change at any time.
 (Especially if I make typos.)